USS Bataan (CVL-29): Third deployment

 Although fears of Soviet intervention in Korea had diminished, ASW exercises remained important to the units operating off Korea.
 Bataan conducted two such operations, one between 23 and 29 November 1952 and another between 17 and 23 December.
 The first operation included an "opposed" sortie against Sea Devil and Scabbardfish, "hunter-killer" submarine searches, and general ASW patrols.
 She also practiced jet aircraft tracking with North American F-86 Sabre fighters operating out of Kadena airfield in Japan.
 The second exercise included electronic counter-measure (ECM) intercept exercises against Segundo and long-range ASW training with Lockheed P2V Neptunes.

 On 9 February 1953, after two more transit ASW exercises between Buckner Bay and Yokosuka, Bataan embarked VMA-312 for operations off Korea.
 She relieved HMS Glory as Commander, Task Unit (CTU) 95.1.1 on the 15th and began flying combat missions that same day.
 In addition to the usual armed reconnaissance patrols along the coast, her Marine Corps Corsairs attacked Chinese troop concentrations south of Chinnampo and on the Ongjin peninsula.
 These attacks were ordered because friendly partisan reports indicated Chinese troops were massing for attacks on UN-controlled islands close to the mainland.

 Bataan conducted four more line tours between 7 March and 5 May.
 Despite the bad flying weather associated with the spring thaw, VMA-312 continued to attack the enemy troop concentrations and supply dumps reported by friendly partisans.
 The Corsairs also attacked roads, railways, and especially bridges, as flood waters hampered communist repair efforts.

 After liberty at Yokosuka, Bataan sailed for home, via Pearl Harbor, on 10 May, arriving in San Diego on 26 May.
 She was undergoing repairs there on 27 July when the armistice was signed at Panmunjom in Korea.
 She then loaded aircraft and equipment destined for Japan and sailed on 31 July for a round-trip voyage to Kobe and Yokosuka.

+Bataan was the only Independence class aircraft carrier to participate in combat operations during the Korean War.